Janine Nabers: Theater

+For 2013-2014, Nabers was the AETNA Playwriting Fellow at Hartford Stage.
 Nabers' play, Serial Black Face, about a single mother coping with the disappearance of her son during the Atlanta child murders, won the 2014 Yale Drama Series prize.
 The award included publication by the Yale University Press.
 Serial Black Face had its world premiere at the Actor's Express Theatre Company in Atlanta, Georgia in 2016.

 Nabers' other works include A Swell in the Ground, which premiered at the Gift Theatre in Chicago, Illinois in 2017 and Welcome to Jesus, which premiered at The American Theater Company in Chicago in 2017, Juniper; Jubilee and The Peterson Show.

+Nabers is an alumna of the Ars Nova Play Group, the Soho Rep Writer/Director Lab, the Dramatists Guild Playwriting Fellowship, the MacDowell Colony Fellowship, and the 2010 and 2011 Sundance Theatre Labs.
+She is also a member of the MCC Playwrights Coalition and the Dorothy Strelsin New American Writers Group at Primary Stages.

 Television

 Nabers' television writing credits include Bravo's first scripted series Girlfriends' Guide to Divorce, Lifetime's UnREAL and AMC's Dietland.
-She is credited as Supervising Producer on the first and second episodes of HBO's Watchmen and Co-Executive Producer on Netflix's Away.
-She was a writer on the third season of Atlanta, and in 2021 she signed an overall deal with Amazon Studios.
+She is credited as Supervising Producer on the first and second episodes of HBO's Watchmen, winning a Writers Guild Award in 2020. and was Co-Executive Producer on Netflix's Away.
+Nabers was a writer on the third season of Atlanta, winning a Peabody Award.
+In 2021, she signed an overall deal with Amazon Studios.
 In 2023, Swarm, the series Nabers co-created with Donald Glover, was released on Amazon’s Prime Video.

-Honors and awards

-In 2011, Nabers was the recipient of the Page 73 Playwriting Fellowship.
-In 2012, she was named a New York Theatre Workshop Playwriting Fellow.
-Nabers won the 2013 New York Foundation for the Arts Playwriting fellowship and was the 2013-2014 AETNA Playwriting Fellow at Hartford Stage.
-She is an alumna of the Ars Nova Play Group, the Soho Rep Writer/Director Lab, the Dramatists Guild Playwriting Fellowship, the MacDowell Colony Fellowship, and the 2010 and 2011 Sundance Theatre Labs.
-She is also a member of the MCC Playwrights Coalition and the Dorothy Strelsin New American Writers Group at Primary Stages.
-As a 2015-2016 participant in the LA Writers' Workshop at Center Theater Group, she won the Fadiman Playwriting Award in 2018 for her play The Peterson Show.
-She was a 2016-2017 member of the Echo Theater Playwright's Lab.

-As a supervising producer on HBO's Watchmen, Nabers was nominated for Writers Guild of America Awards for Best New Series and Best Drama Series and won the Best New Series award in 2020.
+In 2024, Nabers won a NAACP Image Award for Best Limited Series and was nominated for her first Emmy for Best Writing for Limited Series.

+Deadline reported that Nabers is in development on her third project for Amazon, a collaboration with Mattel, on a live action Shani Girl series, with Nabers as showrunner.